Electricity 101 Tutorial

 Amp-Hour (Ah) is the standard method of rating the capacity of a deep-cycle battery.
 See our page on deep-cycle solar batteries for detailed examples of how to calculate how many Amp-Hours are needed in a battery array for a given number of loads.

-True Sine Wave vs. Modified Sine Wavemodified and true sine wave
+True Sine Wave vs. Modified Sine Wave

 A true sine wave was shown in the above description of Alternating Current.
 A modified sine wave is used in lower end inverters to save on cost and complete.
 Certain appliances will not function properly on a modified sine wave inverter.